 Structure of Sodium Hydroxide

 Sodium hydroxide (NaOH) is one of the strongest bases available.
-It is one of the most Important Alkali hydroxides used for laboratory and commercial purposes.
-Predominantly it is prepared by electrolysis of brine solution in diaphragm or Mercury cell.
-Historically there are few important processes through which NaOH is produced along with other products (Cl2, Na2CO3, etc.,)
+It is one of the most important Alkali hydroxides used for laboratory and commercial purposes.
+Generally, over the years, sodium hydroxide has been manufactured on large scale from readily obtainable raw material and thus finds its use in numerous industrial processes.
+Predominantly, it is prepared by electrolysis of brine solution in diaphragm or Mercury cell.
+However, there are also few other important processes through which NaOH is produced along with other products (Cl2, Na2CO3, etc.,).

 (i) Leblanc Process:

 In this, the major product is chlorine gas but NaOH is produced as a side product.
 The overall equation of Leblanc process goes like this;

 Here MnO2 acts as an oxidising agent, oxidising HCl to Cl2.
 In the olden days, preparation of HCl is difficult.
 It is prepared from NaCl by the action of a strong acid

 NaCl + conc.
 H2SO4 → NaHSO4 + HCl